KevinMackenzie/OpenCircuitsStatus/designs/OT.md

 # Operational Transformation and the new Model
+This is a high-level document with considerations for the design of the OT subsystem.

 The principle of OT (see [This Article](https://medium.com/coinmonks/operational-transformations-as-an-algorithm-for-automatic-conflict-resolution-3bf8920ea447) for a good primer) is to model changes to a document as applying a set of operations, or *entries*, to a state thread, or *log*.
 The whole document is recreated by applying the *log* in *total order*.
 Editing documents across a distributed system entails conflicts in non-trivial scenarios, which are caused by unreliable network connections and connection latency.

 OpenCircuits has a graph-based model, which is different from the classical plain-text or JSON-based document models of other work in OT.
 Since graphs are not ordered pieces of text, I believe it will be easier to implement.